MicrosoftDocs/azure-dev-docs/articles/java/identity/deploy-websphere-to-vm.md

 ms.custom: devx-track-java, devx-track-extended-java
 ---

-# Deploy your Java WebSphere web app to Traditional WebSphere on Azure Virtual Machines
+# Deploy Java WebSphere apps to Traditional WebSphere on Azure Virtual Machines

 This article shows you how to deploy a Java WebSphere web app with sign-in by Microsoft Entra account to Traditional WebSphere on Azure Virtual Machines.